-This part of Harvey's life is very skimpy.
-What is known is that Harvey became a guerrilla and continued to fight the Japanese.
-Where he fought and with whom he fought is unknown.
-What is known is that he was captured by the Japanese a little over a year later on May 12, 1943.
+This part of Harvey's life is very skimpy, but it is known is that Harvey became a guerrilla and continued to fight the Japanese.
+It is believed he had been rescued by Filipino civilians who hid him from the Japanese.
+Where he fought and with whom he fought is unknown, but what is known is that he was captured by the Japanese, a little over a year later, on May 12, 1943.

 Having fought as a guerilla, it is very likely that he was tortured during his time in captivity.
-It is known that he was transported by the Japanese to San Fernando.
-It was from this barrio that he escaped on May 25, 1943.
+It is known that he was transported by the Japanese to San Fernando for further interrogation and most likely to be executed.
+Somehow, he escaped on May 25, 1943.

 Pvt.
 Harvey E. Logue was never heard of again.
 It is believed that he was killed while fighting the Japanese.
-On February 1, 1946, he was officially declared dead by the U. S. Army.
+After the war, he was officially declared dead on February 1, 1946, by the U. S. Army.